🧬

 Official measurements, coat, and temperament

-• Ears: Large, erect, broad at the base.
+• Ears: Large, erect, and flaring at the base.

 Breed Trivia